 Office of the Director (OD)

-The Office of the Director at PMEL is made up of the Director, Deputy Director, Associate Director for Operations, Associate Director for Information Technology, and the Outreach Coordinator.
-Part of the foundational services theme (also including Admin and CNSD below), the OD works with OAR, NOAA, Department of Commerce, and Congressional levels to provide a supportive infrastructure for PMEL scientists.
-Programs in the Office of the Director are:
+The Office of the Director at PMEL is made up of the Director, Deputy Director, Associate Director for Operations, and the Associate Director for Facilities.
+They work with OAR, NOAA, Department of Commerce, and Congressional levels to provide a supportive infrastructure for PMEL scientists.